SanTiwari07/KrishiSetu/README/flowchart.md

 ---

-This flowchart provides a complete overview of the AgroChain system, from technical architecture to user workflows and deployment processes.
+This flowchart provides a complete overview of the KrishiSetu system, from technical architecture to user workflows and deployment processes.
 Each section can be referenced for understanding specific aspects of the application flow.